dorival/raccbot-discord/README.md

 **Arguments in order:** *This command has no arguments*.

+## Wisdom of Today
+Type `!wisdom` in any channel, and it will post a thoughtfull message for you.
+Hopefully.
+It will change every day, so multiple calls to this command will return the same wisdom of the day, because well, the day isn't over, don't be rushy.

+**Command:** `!wisdom`

+**Arguments in order:** *This command has no arguments*.

+## Shower thoughts 🚿
+Type `!shower` in any channel, and it will post a random thought.
+Those thoughts came from the IRC era, so you might see good old modem jokes and old Windows anecdotes, since everyone in IRC was a nerd.

+**Command:** `!shower`

+**Arguments in order:** *This command has no arguments*.

 ## Rolling Dice 🎲
 Type `!roll` in any channel to roll a dice.
 You will get a reply with the side it lands.